nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 continuous removal or addition of species from a system (Bender et al., 1984; Yodzis, 1988; Nakajima, 1992).
 For example,
-consider species 5 in Fig. 1 as a pest subject to a control programme removing 10 individuals weekly.
+consider Species 5 in Fig. 1 as a pest subject to a control programme removing 10 individuals weekly.
 This intervention constitutes a press-perturbation.
 Such a perturbation shifts the population equilibrium to a new steady-state.
-Continuing our example,
-by comparing the population sizes before and during the pest-control programme, researchers can use the directional changes observed (whether populations increased or decreased) as historical data points.
+By comparing the population sizes before and during the pest-control programme, for example, researchers can use the directional changes observed (whether populations increased or decreased) as historical data points.
 It's worth noting that this framework relies on 'near-equilibrium assumptions' (Abrams, 2001; Justus, 2006), including